How to Become a Helpers--Electricians in West Virginia

 Obtain West Virginia licensure or certification

 West Virginia may require specific licensing or professional certification for helpers--electricianss.
-Requirements vary by state — contact the West Virginia Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the West Virginia Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in West Virginia

-West Virginia employs 190 helpers--electricians.
-The highest concentrations are in Huntington-Ashland.
+West Virginia employs 210 helpers--electricians.

 Helpers--Electricians salary range in West Virginia